JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 ### Back/Forward Navigation

 Use [`BackAction`](%gh-ic%/platform/platform-api/src/com/intellij/ui/navigation/BackAction.java) and
-[`ForwardAction`](%gh-ic%/platform/platform-api/src/com/intellij/ui/navigation/ForwardAction.java) to provide navigation trail taken from
+[`ForwardAction`](%gh-ic%/platform/platform-api/src/com/intellij/ui/navigation/ForwardAction.java) to provide a navigation trail taken from
 [`History`](%gh-ic%/platform/platform-api/src/com/intellij/ui/navigation/History.java) provided by `History.KEY`.

 ### Runtime Placeholder Action

-For actions registered at runtime (e.g., in a tool window toolbar), add an [`<action>`](plugin_configuration_file.md#idea-plugin__actions__action) entry with
+For actions registered at runtime (for example, in a tool window toolbar), add an [`<action>`](plugin_configuration_file.md#idea-plugin__actions__action) entry with
 [`EmptyAction`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/actionSystem/EmptyAction.java)
 to "reserve" Action ID, so they become visible in <ui-path>Settings | Keymap</ui-path>.

 ## Executing Actions Programmatically

-Sometimes, it is required to execute actions programmatically, e.g., executing an action implementing logic we need and the implementation is out of our control.
+Sometimes, it is required to execute actions programmatically, for example, executing an action implementing logic needed in another place, and the implementation is out of our control.
 Executing actions can be achieved with [`ActionUtils.invokeAction()`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/actionSystem/ex/ActionUtil.kt).

 > Executing actions programmatically should be avoided whenever possible.